squidpunch/test_sweet/README.md

 Start the Appium server

-After you have initialized your Test Sweet you can add new features and run them with the same command.
+You can build and run your app together in one call After you have initialized your Test Sweet you can add new features and run them with the provided rake task.

     $ rake test_sweet

+Or if you prefer to pre-build your app with some setup on your side, you can just run the tests without the build task

+    $ rake test_sweet:run

 ## Contributing